 Each phase of the flight, from departure to arrival, is treated as a "single process" based on an information exchange platform, which is useful for optimizing air traffic management and service operations.

-Thus, the A-CDM project represents a transition in “turnaround” management operational methodology from “First come - First served“ to “First ready - First Served”.
+The A-CDM project is thus characterized by changing the operational methodology in "Turnaround" management: from "First come - First served " to "First ready - First Served".

-In order to plan pre-departure sequences, one of ACDM’s primary requirements is to define the “Target Take Off Time” (TTOT) in the most accurate possible manner as to improve “en route” and “sector” planning on the part of the European ATM; this objective may be obtained by implementing a series of DPI (Departure Planning Information) messages and “FUM” (Flight Update Messages) which are then sent to the NMOC (Network Manager Operations Centre).
+In the context of pre-departure (Off-Blocks) sequence planning, the priority of A-CDM is to define the "Target Take Off Time" (TTOT) as accurately as possible in order to improve " en route” and “sector” planning by the European ATM; this process is accomplished through the activation of a series of DPI (Departure Planning Information) and "FUM" (Flight Update Messages) messages sent to NMOC.

-In this manner Airport CDM procedures may be considered as a basis for linking the airport and the ATM system.
+The Airport CDM can therefore be considered as the basis for linking the airport to the ATM system.